Dagedonn/Dagedonn/README.md

 # ABOUT ME
 I'm a 400-level Statistics student at the Federal University of Technology, Akure (FUTA).
 📊 I’m passionate about using data to solve real-world problems and currently building my skills in data analysis and machine learning.
+⭐ *Fun fact:* I’m on a mission to turn data into clarity and creativity!

 # INTERESTS FOR NOW
 ° SQL – querying data, DDL, DML